appsoft/camping_hello_world/README.md

 Setup Directions
 ---------------------

+1) Clone the repository at https://github.com/appsoft/camping_hello_world
+2 ) Go into that directory in Terminal and enter "git install camping"
+3) Enter "camping hello.rb"
+4) After Webrick finishes booting, check http://localhost:3301/ and you should see "Hello World"

 Now is the time for all good men to come to the aid of their country.
 This is just a regular paragraph.